OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

       geocentric CRS.
 The interpolation CRS must be a geographic CRS.
       Corresponds to PROJ ``xyzgridshift`` method.

+    - ``VELOCITY``: implies the presence of at least 3 samples.
+      The first 3 samples must be respectively the velocities along the E(ast), N(orth), U(p) axis in the local topocentric coordinate system.
+      Corresponds to PROJ ``deformation`` method.

     For example:

     .. code-block:: xml